AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 **Expected output:**

 - Success: `Deadline <DEADLINE> has been assigned to <PROJECT_NAME>:<TASK_NAME>.`
-- Failure: `Deadline needs to be in MMM DD YYYY format.`
+- Failure: `The deadline %1s has been entered in the wrong format.
+An example of the correct format is Mar 15 2024`
 - Failure: `Project <PROJECT_NAME> not found: Please make sure the project exists.`
 - Failure: `Task <TASK_NAME> not found: Please make sure the task exists.`